GeekTeaa/LangOCR/README.md

 This code is distributed under the GNU license.
 See ''LICENSE'' for more information.

+## Notes
+Inorder for this code to work, you must have a compositor running!
+You will see a big black screen blocking your view.
+Windows, Mac, and most Linux users will not see this issue.

 ## Contributing
 If you want to contribute, please and thank you!
 While the project is in it's early stages, I ask that you contact me before tackling major